Austrian Partition: Society

-For most of the 19th century, the Austrian government made little or no concessions to their Polish constituents, their attitude being that a "patriot was a traitor – unless he was a patriot for the Austrian Emperor."
+For most of the 19th century, the Austrian government made few or no concessions to their Polish constituents, their attitude being that a "patriot was a traitor – unless he was a patriot for the Austrian Emperor."
 However, by the early 20th century – just before the outbreak of World War I and the collapse of Austria-Hungary – out of the three partitions, the Austrian one had the most local autonomy.
 The local government called the Governorate Commission (Komisja Gubernialna) had considerable influence locally, Polish was accepted as the official regional language on Polish soil, and used in schools; Polish organizations had some freedom to operate, and Polish parties could formally participate in Austro-Hungarian politics of the empire.

-Austria-Hungary also de facto encouraged (the flourishing) Ukrainian organizations as a divide and rule tactic.
+Austria-Hungary also de facto encouraged (the flourishing) Ukrainian organizations as a "divide and rule" tactic.
 This led to accusations by Poles that "Austria-Hungary had invented Ukrainians".
 Ukrainians maintained schools (from elementary to higher levels) and newspapers in the Ukrainian language.
 After 1848 Ukrainians also moved into Austrian politics with their own political parties.
 Austria-Hungary gave Ukrainians more rights than Ukrainians living in the Russian Empire.
 Decades after it had ceased to exist its former Ukrainian citizens had positive emotions about Austria-Hungary.

 Economy

 On the other hand, economically, Galicia was rather backward, and universally regarded as the poorest of the three partitions.
 There was much corruption during the elections, and the region was seen by the Viennese government as the low priority for investment and development.
 It was a vast, but constantly struggling region with inefficient agriculture and little industry.
 In 1900, 60% of the village population (age 12 and over) could not read or write.
 Education was obligatory until the age of 12, but this requirement was often ignored.
 Between the years 1850 and 1914 it is estimated that about 1 million people from Galicia (mostly Poles) emigrated to United States.
-Poverty in Austrian Galicia to this day has survived in Polish as an expression of hopelessness (adage: bieda galicyjska or nędza galicyjska).
+"Galician poverty" and "Galician misery" to this day have survived in Polish as expressions of hopelessness (adage: bieda galicyjska or nędza galicyjska).